captbaritone/jordaneldredge.com/_posts/2016-04-15-the-game-snake-in-90-lines-of-javascript.md

 ---
 title: "The game Snake in 90 lines of JavaScript"
-summary: I wrote a minimal implementation of the game Snake in JavaScript
+summary: I wrote a minimal implementation of the game Snake in JavaScript.
 github_comments_issue_id: 12
 ---